Like I Love You

-"Like I Love You" is the debut solo single of American singer-songwriter Justin Timberlake from his debut studio album, Justified (2002), which features American hip hop duo Clipse.
+"Like I Love You" is the debut solo single of American singer Justin Timberlake from his debut studio album, Justified (2002), which features American hip hop duo Clipse.
 It was co-written by Timberlake and the Neptunes (Chad Hugo and Pharrell Williams), who also produced it.
 The song was released on September 16, 2002, as Timberlake's debut solo single, following the announced hiatus of NSYNC earlier that year.
 According to Williams, the song's drums were an ode to the funk era.

 The song peaked at number 11 on the US Billboard Hot 100 and number two in the United Kingdom.
 It was performed by Timberlake at the 2002 MTV Video Music Awards in New York City, on August 29, 2002.
 It also received a nomination at the Grammy Awards of 2003 for Best Rap/Sung Collaboration.

 Writing and recording

 MTV News reported in July 2002 that Chad Hugo and Pharrell Williams (known collectively as the Neptunes) were working on multiple tracks for Justified.
-When the duo picked Timberlake up from his hotel in Virginia Beach, they listened to Earth, Wind & Fire albums during the car ride.
+When the duo picked Justin Timberlake up from his hotel in Virginia Beach, they listened to Earth, Wind & Fire albums during the car ride.
 The background of the songs was the feeling the duo wanted to implement into the musical content of the album.
 In response to this, Timberlake said: "Nobody's ever heard anything like that before ... a white boy singing this kind of music."
 Hugo revealed that Timberlake "didn't care what people would say."
 The production duo commented that despite not being content with sampling music, for inspiration, they listened to both Off the Wall and Thriller, albums by Michael Jackson.
 Hugo commented that "We just wanted to re-create that sense of those timeless, classic songs, without any of the 'bling, bling, hit me on my two-way' style of the new R&B. It has elements of the old and the new."

 "Like I Love You" was the first song they recorded together and the first song Timberlake recorded for Justified.
 The song was written by Timberlake, Hugo and Williams, while the production was done by the latter two.
 The song features a rap verse written and performed by hip hop duo Clipse.
-"Like I Love You" was recorded at Master Sound Recording Studios and Windmark Recording both located in Virginia Beach with Andrew Coleman serving as a recording engineer.
+"Like I Love You" was recorded at Master Sound Recording Studios and Windmark Recording, both located in Virginia Beach with Andrew Coleman serving as a recording engineer.
 Serban Ghenea mixed the song at Windmark Recording, while Daniel Botancourt and Tim Roberts were additional engineers.
 John Hanes provided the additional Pro Tools engineering.
 All the instrumentation was delivered by Hugo and Williams, while the song's vocal arrangement was provided by Williams together with Timberlake.